 Once these questions have been answered, the initial cost can be estimated.

 Due to different needs and features, the cost of creating an app can be anywhere from 5 to 7 figures.
-There are the features that are essential for the app to function, and then there are the extra, or “fluff,” features such as third-party integration.
+There are the features that are essential for the app to function, and then there are the extra features or integrations to enhance it.
 Application development takes time, so make sure the costs are justified.

 Why the Disparity?